chem330/chem330.github.io/lecture-syllabus.md

 - Cumulative Grade: 90%
 - Discretionary: 10%

 Your **cumulative grade** will be calculated as the total points you earned divided by the total points available (x 100%).
 For exams, quizzes, and classwork, each question or assignment will specify the number of points available.
-For homework, all questions will be graded on the point system of: 0 (did not attempt), 1 (attempted but entirely incorrect), 2 (incorrect, but close), or 3 (perfect), unless otherwise specified.

 **Discretionary** points are determined at the end of the semester based on participation, effort, attendance, and overall respect for your peers/classmates, your instructor, and their time, both inside and outside the classroom.